-If underwriters are used in the sale of any securities, the underwriters will purchase the securities for their own accounts and may resell them agents designated by Colombia from time to time.
+Colombia may also sell the securities directly to the public or through agents designated by Colombia from time to time.
 The applicable prospectus supplement will name any agent involved in the offer or sale of securities and will disclose any commissions Colombia may pay to these agents.
-Unless otherwise specified in the applicable prospectus supplement an agent used in the sale of securities will sell the securities on a best efforts basis for the period of its appointment.
+Unless otherwise specified in the applicable prospectus supplement, an agent used in the sale of securities will sell the securities on a best efforts basis for the period of its appointment.